cwilson-su/pure-java-raytracer/README.md

 # pure-java-raytracer
-An experimental Ray tracer I made completely from scratch, without any external libraries.
+An experimental Ray tracer <carl-vbn> made completely from scratch, without any external libraries.
 This program was made for testing/learning purposes only, which is why it runs mostly single-threaded on the CPU.
-I covered the development of this engine in [this video on my YouTube channel.
+<carl-vbn> covered the development of this engine in [this video on his YouTube channel.
 ![video_thumbnail](https://i.ytimg.com/vi/lKIytgt3KXM/hqdefault.jpg?sqp=-oaymwEZCPYBEIoBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLC1b-Clh0fcHyVGc2mU75_r6Lu87A)](https://youtu.be/lKIytgt3KXM)
 ## Features:
  - Diffuse lighting